-B2B, fashion, real estate, travel & tourism, event management marketplaces, and many other niches that stand to benefit from wider adoption of AR.
+B2B, fashion, real estate, travel & tourism, event management marketplaces, and many other niches stand to benefit from wider adoption of AR.

 Beyond websites, eCommerce is equally reliant on supply chains, digital economy, and other supportive factors of the ecosystem that orchestrate online retail.

 While we have discussed the impact of Web 3.0 on eCommerce websites in this section.

 Web 3.0 technologies will impact eCommerce operations as well by streamlining them.